-\fakeparagraph{Applications.} For our three applications, we measure the overhead of \textit{store} and \textit{get} for different views in the app running on top of \oursystem.
-As the storage layer, we discuss the case of the decentralized storage setting with 1024~nodes.
-Fitbit and Ava rely on a smartphone to store their data.
-Due to memory constraints, data synchronization is required at least weekly for Fitbit and daily for Ava.
+To measure the overhead induced by \oursystem, we quantify the overhead of \textit{store} and \textit{get} data requests for different views (i.e., each access requires cryptographic operations and access permission checks).
+We now discuss the decentralized storage setting with 1024~nodes.
+Due to memory constraints, data synchronization is required at least weekly for Fitbit and daily for Ava devices.
 This results in an average \textit{store} latency of 176~ms and 1.2~s for Fitbit and Ava, respectively.
 Note that \textit{store} operations run in the background.
 For different views, the maximum \textit{get} latency is below 150~ms. Hence, the user experience remains unaltered.

 In contrast to Fitbit and Ava, the smart meter node has direct Internet connectivity.
 Instead of synchronizing periodically, it stores chunks after generation.
 This takes 176~ms per chunk.
 The most comprehensive view in the ECOViz dashboard can visualize the entire data stream. \rfig{systembench:apps} shows the latency to fetch chunks dependent on the number of days requested.
 Fetching data for 128~days of 6~h chunk size takes about 10~s, whereas the one-week size takes less than 1~s.